CREATIVE CONDITIONS

 This brief asks you to think about when and where people are most inspired and what are the conditions that best encourage and nurture creative thinking and innovation.
 You are asked to develop, design and communicate a vision that will inspire and delight, whilst also paying attention to the commercial realities of implementation.

+You should anticipate how and when people are most creative, imaginative and productive – this could be in a learning environment, at work, at home, in the public realm (virtual or physical), or somewhere else entirely that unleashes individual and/or collective creativity.
 Creativity is a strategic tool and, together with design thinking, it has been enthusiastically embraced by business in recent years; creative thinking is no longer viewed as an add-on incurring additional costs, but rather as a valuable tool that can determine how organisations and companies are run, structured and how they do business.
 As such, working out how to best foster and nurture creativity is becoming increasingly imperative to improve business growth and innovation and to find solutions to a range of social, economic and environmental challenges.

 You are asked to think about how creativity can be unleashed in a range of different contexts and fields, not just the traditional ‘creative industries.’
 Different people and professions have different ways of doing things and so we want to open the context in which creativity is released and accepted.
 You may want to think about how various people can exercise and embrace creative thinking for the greatest social benefit – from school children to the teachers that teach them, from accountants to engineers, and from factory workers to office personnel.
 You are also encouraged to think about how creativity can benefit people in both a personal and professional context.